aidd-msca/Vitro-BERT/README.md

 ### Data-preprocessing of pretraining data
 This step is performed to
-- Normalize SMILES
-- Remove all molecules with length > 128
+- Filter assays and mlecules
+- Filter incompatible molecules (metals, salt and >128)
-- Remove metals and salt
+- Split data into training and validation
-- Remove downstream molecules from pretraining data

 ```bash
 # Run the complete preprocessing pipeline